ibm-cloud-docs/openshift/getting-started.md

 ## Deploying an app with the OpenShift service catalog
 {: #deploy-app}

-From the OpenShift console, you can deploy one of the built-in service catalog apps.
+From the OpenShift console, you can deploy one of the built-in service catalog apps and expose the app with a route.
 {: shortdesc}

 1. From the cluster details page, click **OpenShift web console**.
 2. In the **My Projects** pane, click **Create Project**.
 Enter a name for your project name, and click **Create**.